bitextor/warc2text/README.md

 * `--paragraph-identification` print the paragraph identifier for each sentence extracted from the HTML
 * `--classifier` classifier to use: `cld2`, `fasttext`, or `skip`.
 When `fasttext` is used, one also has to specify a model using `--fasttext-model`.
 Use `skip` to skip language identification entirely.
 * `--fasttext-model` path to FastText model for fasttext classifier.
 Models can be any [FastText language identification model](https://fasttext.cc/docs/en/language-identification.html) such as [OpenLID lid201-model.ftz](https://github.com/laurieburchell/open-lid-dataset#quantised-model)
+* `--skip-text-extraction` Skip text extraction and output only html.
+This option is not compatible with "text" value in -f option and also requires to skip language identification.
 * `--tag-filters` file containing filters that are used to eliminate matching documents
 * `--invert-tag-filters` output only documents that match the filter
 * `--url-filters` file containing regular expressions that match urls of documents to eliminate